-By Danielle Nicholson.
-Last Updated 30th October 2023.
+By Stephen Kane.
+Last Updated 16th January 2024.
 Welcome to our guide to personal injury compensation amounts.
 In it, we discuss the types of damages you could receive for different accidents and injuries, and give some pain and suffering settlement examples for UK cases, as well as showing you what other damages you could claim.
 If you’ve been involved in an accident and considered making a compensation claim, then you may have asked “How is a personal injury claim calculated?”, this guide should help you understand how courts and lawyers go about this.

-Advice.co.uk offers free legal advice for anybody considering making a compensation claim and works with no win no fee solicitors to ensure clients receive the full amount of compensation they deserve.
+Advice.co.uk offers free legal advice for anybody considering making a compensation claim and works with No Win No Fee personal injury solicitors to ensure clients receive the full amount of compensation they deserve.

 If you’d like to begin a claim, then please call 0161 696 9685 today and speak with one of our specially trained advisors about your accident and how it was caused.

 If you’d like to know more first, then please carry on reading and we’ll try to answer any questions you may have about compensation amounts and how they’re calculated.

 - Personal Injury Settlement Examples In The UK

 - How Long Do I Have To Claim Compensation?